-To submit a job description update, the department uses the "Revise Job Description" quick link in Job Builder, selects the job description they wish to work on.
-The department begins the workflow, makes all needed updates to the job description and provides notes regarding what has prompted the changes.
-The department submits the update to Compensation once the appropriate approvals have been obtained.
+To submit a job description update, the department uses the "Revise Job Description" quick link in Job Builder, and then selects the job description they wish to work on.
+The department begins the workflow, makes all needed updates to the job description and provides notes regarding what has changed and what prompted those changes.
+The department then submits the update to their Compensation Analyst once the appropriate approvals have been obtained.
 Compensation will then review and approve the JD, after which it can be found in the Job Builder Job Library, and Job Catalog.
-A JD acknowledgement will be emailed to the employee if there is an incumbent in the position.
+A JD acknowledgement will be emailed to the employee if there is an incumbent in the position, and Compensation determines the update was significant enough to warrant a new JD acknowledgement.
 This acknowledgement replaces the past process of printing out hard copies of the job description, obtaining wet signatures, and keeping a signed hard copy of the JD in the incumbent's personnel file.